uc-cdis/requestor/docs/authorization.md

 }
 ```

+Just like access requests, revocation requests must be approved before they take effect.
 The user's access will be revoked when the new request has been approved by an administrator.

+**IMPORTANT NOTE:** Requestor can only revoke access that has been granted through Requestor.

+What does this mean?
+Access granted through the [user.yaml file](https://github.com/uc-cdis/fence/blob/master/docs/user.yaml_guide.md) cannot be revoked by Requestor.
+Similarly, removing access through the user.yaml file will not revoke access granted by Requestor.